Tuck · Comparisons · Tuck vs Baby Monitor TEDDY

 Does TEDDY have AI cry detection?

 No. TEDDY uses generic motion and sound threshold alerts, not a trained cry classifier.
-There's also no AI scene understanding, no generative lullabies, and no voice cloning.
-Tuck offers all of these as part of Pro.
+There's also no AI scene understanding and no curated lullaby library.
+Tuck includes all of these in its single $14.99/month plan.

 Does TEDDY work offline?